Skip to main content

 Immersive and interactive learning: Experience engaging coursework that connects theory to real-world classroom practice.

-Develop essential skills: Master advanced classroom management techniques, conduct impactful research, and collaborate effectively with colleagues.
+Develop essential skills: Master advanced classroom management techniques and content teaching expertise, conduct impactful research, and collaborate effectively with colleagues.

-Earn the North Carolina Professional Educator’s License: Qualify for leadership roles and make a significant difference in the lives of your students.
+Qualify for the M-Level Professional Educator’s License: Qualify for the M-level North Carolina Professional Educator’s License and step into leadership roles to make a significant difference in the lives of your students.

-Complete an individual master’s project: Apply your learnings to a specific area of interest and showcase your expertise.
+Complete an individual master’s project: Apply your learnings to a specific area of interest and showcase your expertise in promoting positive student outcomes.

 Courses